 What we don’t: Expensive and a bit heavy.

-With its complete feature set and premium build, Thule’s T2 Pro XT grabs the top spot on our hitch-mounted round-up for 2019.
+With its complete feature set and premium build, Thule’s T2 Pro XT is our favorite all-around hitch-mounted rack for 2020.
 We’ve put this rack through its paces over nearly two years of testing—logging more than 20,000 miles in the process—and have come away thoroughly impressed.
 The user-friendly tilt feature is best in class, providing quick and easy access to the rear of the vehicle, and its versatile carrying system accommodates everything from fat bikes to 20-inch kids’ models.
-At $600, the T2 Pro certainly isn’t cheap, nor is it particularly light at over 50 pounds, but its sturdy, long-lasting design is ideal for committed riders.
+At $620, the T2 Pro certainly isn’t cheap, nor is it particularly light at over 50 pounds, but its sturdy, long-lasting design is ideal for committed riders.

 See the Thule T2 Pro XT